gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 (***R***^2^).

-3. *a priori* reasons to "use" a particular model, for example in a designed experiment or it includes variable(s) whose slopes need to be estimated to find interesting results (even if the variables are not "important" in the model).
+3. *a priori* reasons to "use" a particular model, for example in a designed experiment or it includes variable(s) whose estimated slopes directly address the research question(s), even if the variables are not "important" in the model.

 4. Model selection "criteria" suggest one model is better than the others^[Also see Section \@ref(section8-13) for another method of picking among different